anirudhgovind/bangalore-cmp-2020/README.md

 ## Software and Packages

-R is the primarily language used in all data management, geo-referencing and spatial analysis.
+R is the primary language used in all data management, geo-referencing and spatial analysis.
 A number of packages were used including the following:

 Package | Purpose | Citation
 -|-|-